DanielMolinaR/danielmolinar.github.io/content/proposals/padelshop.en.md

    - <ins>Kick-off:</ins> Kick-off meeting and goals definition.
    - <ins>Exploration:</ins> Exploration of the website's code and familiarization with it.
    - <ins>Design:</ins> User interface design proposals for multiple devices and feedback.
-   - <ins>Data management:</ins> Management of the current racquets measurement data to code friendly.
+   - <ins>Data management:</ins> Management of the current rackets measurement data to code friendly.
    - <ins>Development:</ins> Once the design is agreed the development of the solution will take place.
    - <ins>Website Launch:</ins> Once everything is built and approved the final product will be launched in the current padelshop website as a new entry.